snonux/foo.zone/gemfeed/2023-07-17-career-guide-and-soft-skills-book-notes.md

 > Published at 2023-07-17T04:56:20+03:00

 These notes are of two books by "John Sommez" I found helpful.
 I also added some of my own keypoints to it.
-These notes are mainly for my own use, but you might find it helpful too.
+These notes are mainly for my own use, but you might find them helpful, too.

 ```
          ,..........   ..........,